 - grants can be held for up to 24 months

 Note, requests for any other salary costs e.g. for research assistants, post-docs or studentships etc. cannot be included in the application.
 Note that awards under this scheme will not pay indirect and estate costs.

 All awards must start between 1 September 2019 and 1 November 2019.

 Applications should be submitted through the Royal Society’s electronic grant application system (Flexi-Grant®).
 Applications will be peer-reviewed and assessed by a cross-disciplinary panel with broad ranging expertise drawn from the fellowship of all three Academies.

 Further details about the award, including information on how to apply and the assessment criteria, can be found in the scheme notes.

-Further information regarding previous award winners can be found in the Royal Society press release.
+Further information regarding previous award winners can be found in the Royal Society's 2017 and 2018 press releases.